 When a patient has symptoms of writer’s cramp, the doctor will perform a physical and neurological exam.
 This will help to determine which specific muscles are affected, and which types of activities trigger the cramps.
-They will also look for signs of related conditions, such as Carpal Tunnel Syndrome or arthritis.
+They will also look for signs of related conditions, such as carpal tunnel syndrome or arthritis.

-Treatment of Writer’s Cramp
+Writer’s Cramp Treatment Options

 Treatment options depend on the severity of the muscle cramps.
 Some patients react well to physical or occupational therapy, while others require medication or injections.
 In rare instances, when conservative treatment doesn’t yield results, surgery may be necessary.

-Complications of Writer’s Cramp
+Writer’s Cramp Complications

-Complications of writer’s cramp include:
+The most commonly experienced complications of writer’s cramp include: